-While progress has been made, ABI continues to support efforts to make lowa's tax system more competitive while retaining provisions that encourage economic growth and job creation.
+While some progress has been made, lowa's business tax climate is not competitive.
+ABI continues to support efforts to make lowa's tax system more competitive while retaining provisions that encourage economic growth and job creation.
 Any tax reform should lower rates and simplify compliance for the broadest possible spectrum of business taxpayers.
 ABI supports legislation that will reduce lowa's individual and corporate income tax rates and complexity.
+ABI views business tax credits and incentives as specific relief to an overly burdensome tax system.
+Reform of business tax credits and incentives should only be considered in conjunction with broad-based tax reform that results in an overwhelming net reduction in business taxes.